tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 # Solution Overview {#solution}

-The Oblivious DoH server is configured with the FQDNs of the relay.
+The DoOH server is configured with the FQDNs of the relay.

-The Oblvious DOH server initally acts as TCP/TLS client and the relay acts as TCP/TLS server and then roles are reversed.
+The DoOH server initally acts as TCP/TLS client and the relay acts as TCP/TLS server and then roles are reversed.
 The Oblvious DOH server initiates a secure connection to the relay, signals itself as an Oblivious target and triggers role reversal at the TLS layer.

-The Oblivious DOH server would use the Application-Layer Protocol Negotiation (ALPN) token "ODoH" ({{iana}}) in the TLS handshake to indicate to the relay that it supports this specification, and they perform mutual TLS authentication.
-After the TLS handshake completes, the roles are reversed and the target and Oblivious DoH server exchange encapsulated DNS requests and responses.
+The DoOH server would use the Application-Layer Protocol Negotiation (ALPN) token "DoOH" ({{iana}}) in the TLS handshake to indicate to the relay that it supports this specification, and they perform mutual TLS authentication.
+After the TLS handshake completes, the roles are reversed and the target and DoOH server exchange encapsulated DNS requests and responses.

 # Oblivous DoH Call Home Procedure

-The following figure illustrates a sample Oblivous DoH Call Home message flow :
+The following figure illustrates a sample DoOH Call Home message flow :

 ~~~~~ aasvg
                                          .------------------------------.